 A spider chart is a data visualization method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
-As it's an effective method for comparing between two or more products over a range of characteristics, it's always used for competitor analysis.
-Like the following examples, you can create a series of spider charts representing different characteristics or you can make everything in one chart.
+As it's an effective method for comparing two or more products over a range of characteristics, it's always used for competitor analysis.
+Like the following examples, you can create a series of spider charts representing different characteristics, or you can make everything in one chart.

 See an easy Spider Chart Creator